 N-95 and triple layer masks, hand sanitizers, gloves, soap, and sodium hypochlorite to safeguard police personnel during their Covid-19 field service

 Mattresses, sheets, and pillows with covers donated to shelter homes, and our centers served as shelter homes managed by the local administration

-DEVOTION TO GOD AND CREATION
+DEVOTION TO THE OMNIPRESENT GOD PERVADING ALL

 Life is like a festival, meant for rejoicing.
 Your supreme reality is that you are a soul.
 Eternal bliss is your truth.
 You are all-consciousness, an image of unending peace.